tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 ..  note::

     For backward compatibility, the scan queries without the ``SEQSCAN`` keyword are allowed in Tarantool 2.11.
-The errors on scan queries will be the default behavior starting from 3.0.
+The errors on scan queries are the default behavior starting from 3.0.
 You can change the default behavior of scan queries using the :ref:`compat option sql_seq_scan <compat-option-sql-scan>`.